What is a Tomah Lumber home?

 How long will it take to build my Tomah Lumber home?

-Your home will be complete in approximately four to six months.
+Your home will be complete in approximately six to eight months.
 The length of time it takes to build a home can be impacted by the time of year and the detail of any customizations.
 Tomah Lumber is committed to keeping you informed of the progress of your building project.
 You can rest assured that your home will be completed on time.

 How are Tomah Lumber homes built?